Approximation of bayesian Hawkes process models with Inlabru: Real Data Example

 \subsection{Priors}

 Priors are an essential part of the Bayesian approach.
-The bayesianETAS package has fixed uniform priors that cannot be changed.
+The \bayesianETAS package has fixed priors that cannot be changed.
 Specifically, they consider,

-This set of priors, induces a prior on the parameter $K_b$, if given by Equation (\ref{eq:26_Kb}), with very light tails, highlighting how informative uniform priors may be (\cite{zhu2004counter}).
-We use the same set of priors except for $K_b$ for which we choose a log-normal distribution matching the $1$ and $99\%$ quantiles of the empirical distribution of $K_b$ obtained simulating 1000000 independent samples of $K, c, p$ from the priors in Equation (\ref{eq:27_priors}).
-This implies a log-normal distribution with mean and standard deviation of the logarithm equal to $-1$ and $2.03$.
-Table \ref{tab:3_priorKb} reports, respectively, the density functions and the summary statistics of the two distributions, in the case of Inlabru we chose
+This set of priors induces a prior on the parameter $K_b$, using Equation (\ref{eq:27_Kb}), with very light tails, highlighting how informative uniform priors may be (\cite{zhu2004counter}).
+We use the same set of priors except for $K_b$ for which we choose a log-normal distribution matching the $1$ and $99\%$ quantiles of the empirical distribution of $K_b$ obtained simulating 1000000 independent samples of $K, c, p$ from the priors in Equation (\ref{eq:28_priors}).
+We chose a log-normal distribution with mean and standard deviation of the logarithm equal to $-1$ and $2.03$.
+Table \ref{tab:3_priorKb} reports summary statistics of the \bayesianETAS prior for $K_b$ and the log-normal prior we chose to replicate it.
+The full set of priors used to replicate the \bayesianETAS priors are

+We use this replicate set of priors to minimize the differences between the implementations which do not depend on the methodology used to find the posterior distribution of the parameters.
+We refer to this case as \inlabru replicate case.

+We also consider a different set of priors that better reflects the scale of each parameter.
+For example, for the \inlabru implementation the parameters, $\mu$ and $c$ are on a very different scale than $K, \alpha,$ and $p$.
+To reflect this piece of information through the prior, we use gamma priors for all parameters with different parameters reflecting the different scales.
+This information is usually available from previous studies of the same model.
+We use